Learn to crochet

 How do you do that?
 You have a written pattern and a video that walks you through it step by step to explain the abbreviations and the formatting.

 First, abbreviations.
 Written crochet patterns use a lot of abbreviations.
 This means that you need a key to those abbreviations until you have them memorized.
-You can get my downloadable, printable crochet abbreviations chart at this link when you subscribe to my newsletter.
+You can get my downloadable, printable crochet abbreviations chart by subscribing to my email list using the form below.

-Then, you can watch any or all of the following videos in the “Learn to Read Crochet Patterns” series to help with the formatting.
+Then, you can watch any or all of the following videos in the “Learn to Read Crochet Patterns” series to help learn about the formatting of crochet patterns.

 Once you can read written patterns, try out these easy projects!